 1. My Aunt Annette was the country music fan in the family.
 She especially loved the women of country music.
 She had an 8-Track player and a couple of shoeboxes full of tapes.
 When I’d spend weeks in the summer at my grandparents, where she also lived, I would often hide out in Aunt Annette’s bedroom and listen to her music.
 This song, and Loretta Lynn’s “You Ain’t Woman Enough (To Take My Man)” were my favorites.
 A summer or two later, I’d add Dolly Parton’s “Jolene” to that list favorites.
 I loved those unrequited love/heartbreak songs the women in 8-Track country sang to me.

-2. I went on to love the biopic Sweet Dreams, along with Coal Miner’s Daughter, because of the music my Aunt had introduced me to.
-The heartbreak of both movies, and the friendship between Patsy and Loretta, were deeply moving to me.
+2. I went on to love the biopic Sweet Dreams, along with Coal Miner’s Daughter, because of the music Aunt Annette introduced me to.
+The heartbreak of both movies, and the friendship between Patsy and Loretta, deeply affected me.

-3. This song would be particularly bittersweet to me later in life when it became part of a collection of songs that I shared with a man I once loved.
-He would tease me that I had a soft spot for the tear-jerker songs, and that somehow I associated them with love songs and that was a pretty screwed up way of looking at love.
-Perhaps he was right, though I’d argue back now that the bittersweet and tears ended up defining the love we had, in the end.
+3. “Sweet Dreams (Of You)” would be particularly bittersweet to me later in life when it became part of a collection of songs that I shared with a man I once loved.
+He would tease me that I had a soft spot for tear-jerker songs, and that somehow I associated them with love songs.
+That it was honestly a kind of screwed up way to look at, and sing about, love.
+Perhaps he was right, though now I’d argue that the bittersweet and the tears ended up defining the love we had, and lost, in the end.

-4. I think we all have that one person who haunts our dreams, and who personify the what-if’s, even if we know we should forget them completely.
-Close your eyes and think for a moment, there is someone, you know there is.
+4. I think we all have that one person who haunts our dreams.
+The one who personifies the “what-if’s”, even if we know we should forget them completely.
+Close your eyes for a moment.
+Who did you think of?
+There’s someone.
+There always is.

-5. This song would have to be in my list of all-time favorite cover songs (written/recorded originally by Don Gibson).
+5. This song is in my list of all-time favorite cover songs (written/recorded originally by Don Gibson).